-Bigfoot Hunters Search Ohio After “Credible” Sighting
+Bigfoot Hunters Search Ohio After ‘Credible’ Sighting

 Members of the group Searching For Bigfoot traveled to Ohio this week after a “credible” sighting led them to believe that Bigfoot is in the area.
 They hope to spot or capture evidence of the elusive creature.

 Local resident Xavier King says he saw Bigfoot twice while he was on his way home in Youngstown, Ohio.
-Unsure of what exactly he had seen the first time, the second time he spotted Bigfoot he got out and took a picture of it.
+Unsure of what exactly he had seen the first time, the second time he spotted Bigfoot, he got out and took a picture of it.

 “I had seen something, I don’t know what it was, I had seen something, that’s all I know.
 I got out and took a picture.”